adamdjbrett/swiss/_posts/2020-02-01-national-association-baptist-professors-religion.md

 excerpt: "The National Association of Baptist Professors of Religion is a community of teaching scholars."
 excerpt_separator: <!--more-->
 categories: website
-tag:
+tags:
   - NABPR
   - baptist
   - academic
   - website
 comments: false
 author: adamdjbrett
 ---